kyuupichan/electrumx/README.rst

 Roadmap
 =======

-- store all UTXOs, not just those with addresses
+- come up with UTXO root logic and implement it
 - test a few more performance improvement ideas
 - implement light caching of client responses
 - yield during expensive requests and/or penalize the connection